liza-tennant/liza-tennant.github.io/_pages/cv.md

 ======
 * Mar 2021-Apr 2022: Quantitative Behavioural (UX) Researcher
   * JPMorgan Chase & Co
-  * Duties: Analysed behavioral and survey data from external and internal clients across multiple projects (up to 10 in parallel); designed and launched large-scale client survey; conducted extra-curricular research on client-focused digital transformation; Presented results to >5 senior management teams
+  * Duties: Contributed to the development of a Client Experience Index from behavioural data; analysed behavioral and survey data from external and internal clients across multiple projects (up to 10 in parallel); designed and launched large-scale client survey; conducted extra-curricular research on client-focused digital transformation; Presented results to >5 senior management teams
   * Tools: Python, Jupyter Notebook, Qualtrics

 * Feb-Nov 2021: Data and Behavioural Scientist